Towards a Combinatorial Understanding of Lattice Path Asymptotics: Walks in a half plane

-\begin{proof}[Proof of Theorem~\ref{thm:BF-Real}] Let $\mA \subset \mathbb{R}$ be as in the hypotheses.
-To prove that $K_\mA$ satisfies the formula of Equation~\eqref{eqn:HALF} we build two sequences of rational steps which converge to $\mA$ in order to squeeze the growth constant $K_\mA$ of $h_n = |\mH(\mA)_n|$ into the desired form.
+\begin{proof}[Proof of Theorem~\ref{thm:BF-Real}] Let $\mA \subset \mathbb{R}$ be a finite multiset of real numbers which is either unrestricted or nontrivial.
+To prove that $K_\mA$ satisfies Equation~\eqref{eqn:HALF} we build two sequences of rational step sets which converge to $\mA$.
+We then squeeze the growth constant~$K_\mA$ of~$h_n = |\mH(\mA)_n|$ into the desired form.

 For each $a \in \mA$, let $\{a_i^+\}$ and $\{a_i^-\}$ be rational sequences satisfying

 We define two multisets

 The drift is additive, thus for each $i$,